Frequently Asked Questions

 The Asia Foundation is a nonprofit international development organization committed to improving lives across a dynamic and developing Asia.
 Informed by six decades of experience and deep local expertise, our programs address critical issues affecting Asia in the 21st century—governance and law, economic development, women's empowerment, environment, and regional cooperation.
 In addition, our Books for Asia and professional exchange programs are among the ways we encourage Asia's continued development as a peaceful, just, and thriving region of the world.

 Headquartered in San Francisco, The Asia Foundation works through a network of offices in 18 Asian countries and in Washington, DC.
 Working with public and private partners, the Foundation receives funding from a diverse group of bilateral and multilateral development agencies, foundations, corporations, and individuals.
-In 2012, we provided nearly $100 million in direct program support and distributed textbooks and other educational materials valued at over $30 million.
+In 2015, we provided more than $95 million in direct program support and distributed textbooks and other educational materials valued at over $10 million.

 Through our staff expertise, cooperation with local partners, and a long history in the region, The Asia Foundation offers distinctive insight on local issues and have successfully implemented thousands of programs that benefit current and future generations in the areas of: